auxsophia/auxsophia.github.io/_pages/humanFlourishing/body/sleep.md

 **Length**: Start with 1-3 minute “spot drills” several times a day before an important meeting or event.
 Work up to 5-10 minutes a day.

 ---

+If 5 seconds feels a little too long, try 4 or 3.

 ### Other Resources